rajatroel/bot-files/README.md

-## 🤖 Smm Kingdom Tasks Automation Bot
+## 🤖 SMM Kingdom Tasks Automation Bot

 Welcome to the ultimate Instagram automation setup.
 Please read these basic requirements carefully before starting.
 If you miss a step, the bot will not work correctly!